-- The learner completes assessments, and the assessor uses the related assessor guide to assess them within ten (10) working days of receiving their assessment. - The assessor applies the assessor guide by checking the evidence submitted against the evidence required and judgement statements. - Note: If practical observation evidence is required, then the learner performs tasks on the job and is observed by a suitable Evidence Verifier who records the performance for the assessor, or the assessor observes the learner directly. - Check with the learner or Verifier if there are any questions or incomplete tasks so these can be completed prior to making an assessment decision. - The assessor makes a decision on achievement.
-If the learner has provided all the required evidence and it meets the unit or skill standard requirements, then they are deemed 'Achieved' and the results are reported and feedback on the outcome is provided to the learner. - If there is insufficient evidence, then the learner is deemed 'Not Yet Achieved, and the assessor needs to provide feedback on what further evidence is required within a requested timeframe.
-The assessment decision is not yet made at this stage, hence, the assessment is not completed. - A learner is deemed 'Not achieved' after they have been given sufficient opportunity to complete but have not met the requirements.
+- Check with the trainee or Evidence Verifier if there are any questions or incomplete tasks so these can be completed prior to making an assessment decision. - The assessor makes a decision on achievement.
+If the trainee has provided all the required evidence and it meets the unit or skill standard requirements, then they are deemed 'Achieved' and the results are reported and feedback on the outcome is provided to the trainee. - If there is insufficient evidence, then the trainee is deemed 'Not Yet Achieved', and the assessor needs to provide feedback on what further evidence is required within a requested timeframe.
+The assessment decision is not yet made at this stage, hence, the assessment is not completed.
+Refer to the section on "Feedback, Reporting And Record Keeping" for more guidance on what to do when a trainee has not met the standard.